Skip to main content

 What happens if SSO stops working?

-Users can still log in using email and password if it's enabled.
-Account Admins can deactivate SSO, fix the configuration, test it, and reactivate it, all without needing to contact support.
+Users can still log in using the native password option if enabled.
+Account Admins and Account Configuration users can access and edit the configuration, test it, and activate it, all without needing to contact support.

 Can I import my configuration from a metadata URL?